 Kanashi is quite different from the other dialects you find in and around Himachal Pradesh.

 The men here are allowed to have more than one wife.
-Divorce is common and though the men do decide to split from their wife, they still have to financially support them.
+Divorce is common and though the men do decide to split from their wives, they still have to financially support them.

 Also, it is a sort of crime for a Malani to marry an outsider.